Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 When shopping with ButcherBox, you will only get the option to choose between five boxes.
 While this can seem restrictive, having a selective inventory makes it easier to navigate the website and quickly sort out any meal planning.

 The boxes follow the same pricing - $137 for the smaller box, which is ideal for individuals or small families, and $253 for the larger box, made for mid-sized families and large freezers.
-The only exception to this rule is the custom box, which costs $159 for the small and $288 for the big box.
+The only exception to this rule is the customized box, which costs $159 for the small and $288 for the big box.

 Deliveries from ButcherBox can be arranged every four, six, and eight weeks in between.